Language interpretation: China

-Relevant institutions from Australia, France, Japan, the Republic of Korea, Singapore and other countries as well as Hong Kong Special Administrative Region and the region of Taiwan have established work ties with CATTI.
+Relevant institutions from Australia, France, Japan, the Republic of Korea, Singapore and other countries as well as Hong Kong Special Administrative Region and Taiwan have established work ties with CATTI.

 Germany

 In Germany, anyone can become and call themselves an interpreter; access to this profession is not regulated, but court interpreters must be sworn in and prove their qualifications, e.g. through a recognized certificate or professional experience of several years.

 In order to learn and practice the necessary skills, colleges and universities offer studies in Translation and/or Interpretation Studies, primarily to/from English, but there are also Sign Language Interpretation studies.

 Admission to higher education, however, is highly restricted.

 Some states offer a State Examination title Staatlich geprüfter Dolmetscher.

 Unlike a bachelor's or master's degree, this certificate merely certifies professional skills.

 Access to the exam is far easier, but requires proof of the necessary skills.

 For that, there are private schools that offer preparatory courses.

 Attending these schools is usually sufficient to prove someone's aptitude.

 Of course, a university or college degree is accepted, too.

 Furthermore, the State Examination is offered in many more languages, including German Sign Language, yet primarily to/from German.